SpeciesFileGroup/install_taxonworks/development/native/ubuntu_18_04.md

 ## Troubleshooting

-If you are getting the following message running `rake db:create`:
+If you are getting the following message running `bundle exec rake db:create`:

 ```
 PG::ConnectionBad: FATAL: database "taxonworks_development" does not exist error.